Certified Translation for Discovery to Be Used in Foreign Courts

-Certified translation of foreign language legal documents to English plays an important role in litigating international defamation and libel cases.
+Certified translation of foreign language legal documents to English and evidentiary translation services plays an important role in litigating international defamation and libel cases.
 Today we have two matters which span the globe, from Japan to California.
 Both of these matters are not actual cases, but are petitions made to the court, specifically the United States District Court for the Northern District of California.

 In re Application of Planning and Development of Education, Inc. 2022, the entity Planning and development of education, Inc., d/b/a Kaichi-juku Naka Sakuragaoka School (“the School”), is searchable on Google, and has a Google Maps business profile.
 The Google Maps option lists the location and contact information of the school, as well as reviews given by users.
 A reviewer needs to have a Google account to post a review, and can do so using a pseudonym.